StrangeRanger/linux-security-scripts/README.md

 This repository is a collection of scripts designed to secure/harden Linux based distributions.

+For information on each of the scripts, visit the [repo wiki](https://github.com/StrangeRanger/linux-security-scripts/wiki).
+Each page will provide information on the script in questions, example output, and a changelog.

 ## Other Resources

 This repository is still a work in progress.
 While it has scripts that can help secure Linux, it's not nearly enough to secure the system as much as it needs to be.
 Below is a list of other resources that you can use to help make Linux as secure as possible.